tibjs/commons/sandbox/README.md

 # sandbox

-This directory can be used to add applications or modules that need to be tested against the LoopBack 4 source code (as symbolically linked dependencies).
+This directory can be used to add applications or modules that need to be tested against the Tib 4 source code (as symbolically linked dependencies).
 Sub directories with `package.json` will be picked up by `lerna` as a package of the `framework` monorepo.